 The final fire composite.

 Video Copilot’s Optical Flares were set to track two lights imported with the After Effects Composition (.aec) file exported from Cinema 4D.

 The flares add depth and interest and help unify the composition.
 The case was set to obscure the flares as it passes in front.

 The Curves effect adds contrast and a blue/cyan hue.

 Red Giant Software’s Magic Bullet Mojo is a longtime favourite and was used for the final grade.
-Use the code “motionworks10” for a 10% discount at checkout.

 The Add Grain effect was used with an Adjustment Layer for some subtle overall grain, which helps soften the CG look and further unify the separate elements.